 Grants

 DHIN has received an ONC Grant that will allow us to advance shared technical components of the State Health Innovation Plan.
-DHIN is working on four target groups:
+DHIN is working with four target groups:

 Behavioral Health and Long Term Post-Acute Communities: DHIN is working to establish both communities with Direct Secure Messaging.
 We currently have signed agreements with six organizations and will be standing up a provider directory for new users to find exchange partners in sending and receiving secure messages.